-Diamond painting is one of the latest crafting crazes, especially for those who love to try anything new and creative.
-Our diamond art kits are available in hundreds of different designs, so you’re sure to find a design that you love.
-You can work on these projects solo or get your friends or family involved for a fun way to spend time together.
-If you’ve done a few projects before or you’ve just opened your first set, you may have noticed some wrinkles on the canvas.
-While these are totally normal and shouldn’t affect your finished product, some crafters like to work these slight imperfections out of the canvas before starting on their project.
+Diamond painting is one of the latest crafting crazes and is especially appealing to those who love to try anything new and creative.
+Our diamond art kits are available in hundreds of different designs, so you’re sure to find one that you love.
+You can work on these projects solo or get your friends and family involved for a fun way to spend time together.
+Whether you’ve done a few projects before or you’ve just opened your first set, you may have noticed some wrinkles on the canvas.
+And while these are totally normal and shouldn’t affect your finished product, some crafters like to work out these slight imperfections before starting on their project.
+Flattening your diamond painting canvas can make it easier to work with and helps ensure a flawless finished product.
+If you’re looking for a tutorial on how to flatten your diamond art, you’re in the right place.
 We’ve got you covered with everything you need to know about how to get wrinkles out of a diamond painting canvas by using one of these methods.

 Why Do Diamond Paintings Have Wrinkles?

-Our Diamond Art Club canvases are made with a poured glue method, which means that a high-quality glue is literally poured over the printed design and set out for 12 hours before being covered with cellophane to prevent it from sticking to anything else.
+Our Diamond Art Club® canvases are made using a proprietary, poured glue method, which means that a high-quality adhesive layer is literally poured over the printed design and set out for 12 hours before being covered with cellophane to prevent it from sticking to anything else.
 Because we use this method, it’s not unusual for track marks from the glue to appear on the canvas, as well as wrinkles in the cellophane cover.
 We always tell our customers that these minor imperfections will not impact their final result, but for many painters, the wrinkles can be distracting.
 We’ve pulled together a few suggestions for how to rid your canvas of wrinkles.

 Poured Glue vs. Double-Sided Adhesive